syeef/critique-bot/readme.md

 5. At the bottom of the page there is a box that says "Commit changes", add in a descriptive message about what change you have made e.g Added my id to the list of people

+6. You should see 2 options make sure that the option "Create a new branch for this commit and start a pull request." is selected

-6. Then click the "Commit changes" button.
+6. Then click the "Propose file change" button.

-7. Create a [Pull Request](https://help.github.com/articles/about-pull-requests/) this will give the maintainers an opportunity to review the code change before merging it into the master branch.
+7. This will create a new branch and a [Pull Request](https://help.github.com/articles/about-pull-requests/), which will give the maintainers an opportunity to review the code change before merging it into the master branch.

 Once your changes have been merged you will be alerted the next time the Critique bot runs (every Monday at 9am PST)